 Goals of PACE

-- Construction of GUI based 'workbenches' for managing analysis of data with refinement of parameters in resolution broadened models for scattering, that is, GUI interfaces to Tobyfit.
+- If project resources permit: the construction of a GUI 'workbench' for managing the analysis of data with refinement of parameters in resolution broadened models for scattering.